nf-core/sammyseq/docs/usage.md

 ### Pairwise comparisons

 It is possible to generate one or more pairwise comparisons between fractions from the same experimental replicate by providing the `--comparison` parameter.
+The difference between each fraction read density profile, smoothed by the Gaussian kernel, is calculated and saved in bigwig format, as described in Kharchenko PK, Tolstorukov MY, Park PJ "Design and analysis of ChIP-seq experiments for DNA-binding proteins" Nat Biotech [doi](https://doi.org/10.1038/nbt.1508).

 You can specify a single comparison or multiple comparisons separated by commas:

 **Single comparison:**